JoeysPouch/Joeys-Pouch/README.md

 # Joey's Pouch

 Hi all!
-I'm Joey, a 23 year old from Nottingham with a lot of interests.
-One of those, as of a few years ago, is doing fun and interesting things with data.
-So far I've worked primarily at universities but in a pretty diverse set of roles - from social statistics textbooks to back-end supply chain data migration.
-That said, I do have a real passion for quantitative surveys, higher education and 'turning attitudes into numbers'.
-Here you'll find some of the things I've made over the years.
+I'm Joey, a 24 year old from Nottingham.
+I'm a huge fan of 'people data' - that's things like public opinion, social statistics and, in my career, student and employee data.
+Here you'll find a few of my personal projects to have a gander at.

 ## Projects